Arts & Disability Consulting Services

 Five million Australians live with disability and they spend hundreds of millions of dollars every year participating in cultural activities, so they’re a massive market for arts, culture and events.

 There are, however, many barriers which prevent them from fully participating as artists, audiences and visitors.
 If your business has any of these barriers then you’re potentially limiting your market, foregoing revenue, and damaging your engagement with many customers, creatives and employees.
 You’re also risking complaints to the Australian Human Rights Commission and other relevant regulatory agencies.

 By decreasing these barriers – which is surprisingly easy in many cases – you’re in a much better position to grow your audience, enhance your brand, attract great talent and reduce complaints.

-Our team of experts can help you understand and identify the issues.
+Our team of experts (pictured above) can help you understand and identify the issues.
 They’ll then work in partnership with you and your team to develop and implement solutions so you get the best possible results with the resources you have available.